Good Conduct stripe: Royal Navy

 Able Seamen, Leading Seamen, and Petty Officers on the left arm, below the substantive rate (rank) badge in numbers 1A, 1B and 1C dress, and 1AW dress as well.(white tunic option only for Petty Officers.)
 Each stripe represents 4, 8 and 12 years service.
 Stripes can be deprived for bad behaviour, and restored for good.

 Originally introduced in January 1849, they were originally awarded for 5, 10 and 15 years.Good conduct badges were awarded at the rate of 1d per diem.

 In June 1860, this was changed and they were awarded for 3, 8 and 13 years.
 On 1 February 1919 Good Conduct Pay or Badge Pay increased from 1d. to 3d per badge, per diem.
 From this date as well Royal Marines were in future to come under the same regulations as Naval Ratings, as regards Good Conduct Badges.
 Royal Marine ranks now in possession of more than three good conduct Badges were to be paid at the new rates, for three Badges only; Badges in excess of three to be regarded as honorary, and in the event of a Badge being forfeited the forfeiture in the first instance to be applied to a paid Badge.
-From 1 June 1946, Good Conduct Badges awarded after 4, 8 & 12 years, as it is today, and the Good Conduct Pay or Badge Pay was increased to 4d per badge, per diem, from 3d.
+From 1 June 1946, Good Conduct Badges awarded after four, eight and twelve years, as it is today, and the Good Conduct Pay or Badge Pay was increased to 4d per badge, per diem, from 3d.
 From 1 April 1970, Good Conduct pay ceased to be awarded, with only the badges awarded after that date.

-Commonwealth Use

-Commonwealth countries adopted the insignia as well.

-Canada
+Canadian Army

 The Canadian Army originally granted the stripes starting in 1914 during World War I. It was granted to Privates and Lance Corporals, Lance Bombardiers, and Acting Corporals for each 4-, 8-, 12-, or 16- years of good conduct during active service.
 During and after World War II, starting in 1940, it was granted for 2-, 6-, 12-, 18-, 23-, and 28-year's good conduct during service with the Permanent Force or the later Canadian Active Service Force / Canadian Army.
 If the soldier had never had their name written in the Regimental Conduct Book after 14 years good conduct during service, they earned the 4th, 5th, and 6th stripes after 16-, 21-, and 26-years respectively.
 It was worn with the Service Dress ("SD" or "No.2 Dress"), Khaki drill ("KD" or "No.6 Dress") and Battledress ("BD" or "No.5 Dress") uniforms.
 The wear of Good Conduct stripes was discontinued in 1968 after the British-style Commonwealth uniform was replaced by the new Canadian Armed Forces uniform.